 Each partner supports the other’s efforts to be as effective an organisation as possible.
 Strategic partnerships provide LIFT with direct access to civil society analysis from an executive level, and to local civic actors.
 For these reasons, strategic CSO partners must have reach and credibility within civil society and a commitment to strengthening beyond their organizational boundaries.
 The strategic relationships are with the both the Board and the FMO.
 More incidentally they also help compensate for the lack of Myanmar voices on the Fund Board.
 They provide the CSO partners with technical, policy and perhaps organizational resources that are otherwise difficult to access within Myanmar.
 SPA’s are typically for 5 years with a significant start-up (partnership-embedding) period.
 The 2018 implication is that a LIFT donor must be willing in principle to see out each SPA that is agreed.

-LIFT support also includes core, non-earmarked funding.
+LIFT support should also include core, non-earmarked funding.
 An SPA resources the CSO partner to make the decisions about how best to apply LIFT funds in pursuit of development outcomes as agreed continuously throughout the partnership.
 Funding is not tied to activities or outputs, but focused iteratively on outcomes and impact over time, especially in more “edgy” areas of livelihoods not covered within the frame-worked programme.
 SPAs with civil society actors complement other LIFT support for Government programmes and private sector initiatives in enhancing livelihoods systems.
 They provide CSO partners a beyond-project space to develop strategy, organization and linkages.

 There is ample knowledge amongst LIFT donors of such approaches – their key partnerships with home-country INGOs increasingly take this form.
 In Myanmar we can only find two possible precedents: Oxfam NOVIB-Metta and Paung Ku-SDC.